albumentations-team/albumentations.ai/mkdocs/src/docs/getting_started/bounding_boxes_augmentation.md

 ```

 ![Example input and output data for bounding boxes augmentation with a separate argument for class labels](../images/getting_started/augmenting_bboxes/bbox_augmentation_example_2.jpg "Example input and output data for bounding boxes augmentation with a separate argument for class labels")
-Example input and output data for bounding boxes augmentation with a separate argument for class labels
+**Example input and output data for bounding boxes augmentation with a separate argument for class labels**
-{: .image-with-caption }

 Note that `label_fields` expects a list, so you can set multiple fields that contain labels for your bounding boxes.
 So if you declare Compose like